Transloading for Shipping: What It Is and Why It’s Used in Logistics

 What is transloading?

 Transloading is the process of transferring a shipment from one mode of transportation to another.
 It is often used as part of a larger transportation strategy to minimize cost and time.
-Transloading can happen at any point in the supply chain, but it is most common at cross-docking facilities.
-It can be used for any type of shipment, including containers, trailers, railcars, and trucks.
+Transloading is most common at cross-docking facilities.
+It can be used for any type of shipment, including containers, trailers, rail cars, and trucks.

 Transload and intermodal transport are different but easy to confuse.
 In intermodal, goods stay in the same container during shipping.
 Transload, on the other hand, involves changing containers one or more times during shipping.